-If like me, you love to drink coffee, then the best way to produce a good quality brew is to make it yourself every day.
-This means you get the full flavours on offer, but the decision on how fine to grind coffee beans will have a major impact on the resultant drink.
-It can be the difference between a weak tasting brew, an overly bitter one or, ideally, a rich tasting drink.
+The best way to produce a good quality brew is to make it yourself every day.
+Know how fine to grind coffee beans to have an impact on the resultant drink.

 Brewing coffee involves suspending the ground beans in hot water so the oils contained within are extracted to produce the drink.
 The surface area of bean in the water is crucial to this process, as it exposes more of the bean to the water and allows brewing to happen quicker.
 The amount to which a bean has been ground will affect how long it needs to be brewed before it is ready, the amount of flavour that can be extracted, and how well water can flow through the filter.